-a Road reserves, formalised public thoroughfares, laneways and pedestrian links are identified on the Structure Plan Mapand in Clause 6.1.
-As a condition of development or subdivision approval, properties affected by a road reservation, formalised public thoroughfares, laneways and pedestrian links are required to vest that portion of land road reserve to the Crown as a condition of development or subdivision approval, whichever occurs first.
+a Road reserves, laneways and pedestrian links are identified on the Structure Plan Map.
+As a condition of development or subdivision approval, properties affected by a road reservation are required to vest that portion of road reserve to the Crown as a condition of development or subdivision approval, whichever occurs first.